-Similar to AOL, MSN provides dial-up services, but it is not the focus of their business.
-They seem to be focusing more on their free services such as Bing.
-However, this ISP does still provide normal dial-up as well as dial-up with an accelerator.
+Similar to AOL, MSN provides dial-up services, but it is not a priority for its parent company, Microsoft.
+MSN is focusing more on free services such as Bing and on the Premium services, which give you all the MSN benefits without a dial-up connection.
+However, this ISP does still provide dial-up with an accelerator.
 MSN internet services come with a few additional tools such as Webroot Spy Sweeper, a McAfee personal firewall, a connection center and a simple photo editor and organizer.

 During our tests, MSN was able to provide a handful of dial-up access numbers in all eight of our test locations.
-They also provide dial-up services in all U.S. states, including Hawaii and Alaska as well as the Commonwealth of Puerto Rico.
-However, they provide few access numbers; for example, we only found two numbers for Miami and two for San Diego, which is extremely low for such highly populated areas.
-As mentioned, they also provide accelerated dial-up services.
-Though keep in mind that no services, including MSN, can guarantee speeds since accelerators cannot speed up the loading of all webpages such as encrypted and secure pages like those utilized in bank and shopping sites.
+MSN also provides dial-up services in all U.S. states, including Hawaii and Alaska as well as Puerto Rico.
+However, the company only provides a few access numbers in most of these locations; for example, we only found two numbers for Miami and two for San Diego, which is extremely low for such highly populated areas.
+Keep in mind that even though MSN offers dial-up with an accelerator that it cannot speed up the loading of all webpages such as encrypted and secure pages like those utilized in bank and shopping sites.
 Dial-up accelerators also cannot speed up streaming media such as video or music.

 MSN dial-up comes with an email account that can generously hold up to 10GB.